-The three open textbooks that were funded in 2017/18 will save students a total of approximately $56,000 per year, according to estimates by last year’s authors.
+The seventeen previously funded open education resources from 2017-2021 save students a total of approximately $630,000 per year, according to estimates by their authors.

 One of the benefits of creating the open text is enhancing student learning: In the classroom, our textbook will enable us to move beyond simple content delivery and use valuable instructional time to address more subtle and complex topics, often in a small group setting.

 - Dr. Peter MacPherson, creator of an open QPeds Pediatrics textbook